lukaspodobnik/aiagent/README.md

 ## Warning

 This agent is able to write files and execute python scripts, which are cointained in a working directory.
-For security reasons, the working directory is hard coded in call_function.py.
+For security reasons, the working directory has to be manually set in config.py.
 Still, it probably is NOT completly safe to use this agent!